esharma3/spam_email_classification_model/README.md

 ## Project Purpose

-The purpose of this project is to classify an email as spam or not spam using SVM classifier and showing variations in results based on diffrent kernel types.
+The purpose of this project is to classify an email as spam or not spam using SVM classifier and showing variations in results based on different kernel types.

 ## Tools & Modules Used